 Centrica had a process in place whereby they texted customers to advise them when the company had tried to phone them, but didn’t give the customer the option of texting back.

-In August 2016, three call centre employees shared an identical idea on the MAGIC group.
+Three call centre employees shared an identical idea on the MAGIC group.
 Manish from Mumbai, Sadia from Leicester, and Wayne from Cardiff all recognised the potential of allowing customers to reply to these texts.

 The insight we get from our employees helps shape the future of change and allows us to prioritize the work we have to do.